aipowerorg/aipowerorg.github.io/docs/train.md

 ## The Training Interface

-The training page has a simple two-column layout:
+The training page displays all of your existing knowledge bases as a grid of cards.
+From here, you can add new content or manage existing knowledge bases.

 <img src={trainui} />

--   **Left Column (Add Content):** This is where you choose your content source and target knowledge base.
+-   **Add Content**: Opens a form where you can create a new knowledge base or add content to an existing one.
--   **Right Column (Management):** This is where you view and manage the content of a selected knowledge base.
+-   **Sync**: Refreshes the list of knowledge bases from all your connected providers (OpenAI, Pinecone, Qdrant).

 ## Create a Knowledge Base

 A knowledge base is called a "Vector Store" for OpenAI, an "Index" for Pinecone, and a "Collection" for Qdrant.

-1. In the left column, select the desired **Vector DB** provider (OpenAI, Pinecone, or Qdrant) from the dropdown.
+1. Click **Add Content** button, select the desired **Vector DB** provider (OpenAI, Pinecone, or Qdrant) from the dropdown.
 2. Click the **+** icon next to the "Target" dropdown.
 3. An inline form will appear.
 Enter a descriptive name for your new knowledge base.